Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Case study: Pancreatic Ductal Adenocarcinoma

-Sensitivity analyses were conducted, which included additional values for $\pi$ in the Elastic Net procedure and a larger value of the number of assumed latent common factors $r$.
-Details are included in Web Appendix Section 1.7.

-We also applied the \textbf{glmmPen} variable selection procedure to this data (assuming an independent random effects covariance matrix).
-The 8 cluster covariates selected by \textbf{glmmPen\_FA} were also consistently selected by \textbf{glmmPen}.
-One difference in the model results is that \textbf{glmmPen} also consistently selected clusters 25 and 58 to have non-zero random effects.
-The main difference in these variable selection procedures were the time to complete the variable selection procedure, where \textbf{glmmPen\_FA} completed the procedure within 0.4 hours and \textbf{glmmPen} completed the procedure within 37.8 hours.
-More details about \textbf{glmmPen} sensitivity analyses are provided in Web Appendix Section 1.7.
+We also applied the \textbf{glmmPen} variable selection procedure to this data.
+Using $\pi=0.8$, the 8 meta-gene covariates selected by \textbf{glmmPen\_FA} were also selected by \textbf{glmmPen}.
+The \textbf{glmmPen} method selected two additional meta-genes (meta-gene 59, genes PKIB, DNAJC15, with negative log odds ratio; meta-gene 71, genes AKR1C3, CA2, MGST2, with positive log odds ratio) and selected meta-gene 117 to have a non-zero random effect (variance 0.99).
+The main difference in these variable selection procedures was the time to needed to complete the procedure, where \textbf{glmmPen\_FA} finished within 0.8 hours and \textbf{glmmPen} finished within 49.4 hours.
+More details about \textbf{glmmPen} sensitivity analyses (i.e. results for different values of $\pi$) are provided in Web Appendix Section 3.2.